APP DESIGN, PROTOTYPE & CODE

 IV.
 DEVELOPMENT

-We developed SafeRated using Ionic and Angular, implementing critical features like Firebase Authentication and web scraping to enhance security and credibility.
-Here are a few key insights from the app development process.
+We developed parts of the app using Ionic and Angular with features like Firebase Authentication and web scraping.
+Here are some key insights from the process.

 Firebase Authentication (OTP)

-For secure user registration, we used Firebase Authentication with phone number OTP verification.
+For secure user registration, we used phone number OTP verification.
 This ensures users are authenticated securely via a one-time password sent to their phone.
+Once the OTP is verified, user data is securely saved.

 firebase.auth().signInWithPhoneNumber(this.phoneNumber, this.recaptchaVerifier)